grmarxer/Radius_TCP_Generic_MRF/procedures/Steps_to_install_FreeRadius_Server.md

-## Steps to Install, Configure, and Test FreeRadius Sever on Centos 8
+## Steps to Install, Configure, and Test FreeRadius Sever (TCP) on Centos 8

 <br/>